ansible/ansible/docs/docsite/rst/dev_guide/developing_api.rst

 .. literalinclude:: ../../../../examples/scripts/uptime.py
    :language: python

-.. note:: Ansible emits warnings and errors via the display object, which prints directly to stdout, stderr and the Ansible log.
+.. note:: Ansible emits warnings and errors through the display object, which prints directly to stdout, stderr and the Ansible log.

 The source code for the ``ansible`` command line tools (``lib/ansible/cli/``) is `available on GitHub <https://github.com/ansible/ansible/tree/devel/lib/ansible/cli>`_.